kaichen & slight suchen

 "Doll?"
 Although Minseok's speaking to Jongdae his eyes never leave the body.

 "The tape... it was meant to section off the limbs.
 Like a doll."
 Jongdae's tired.
-He pops another Advil back because his migraine is waking up.
+He fumbles a bottle of Advil from his jacket pocket, pops back another tablet because his migraine is waking up.
 "He wanted to preserve her beauty in a form easier to control, and what's easier to control than a toy?"

 Large eyes, rich brown hair, it's not hard to see why her killer was captivated.